-Verifying Autonomous Choices.
 How shall we verify autonomous decision-making?
-Our main proposal is to use program verification to demonstrate that the core rational agent always endeavors to act in line with our requirements and never deliberately chooses options it believes will lead to bad situations (for example, ones where the agent believes something is unsafe).
-Thus, we do not try to verify all the real-world outcomes of the agent's choices, but instead verify the choices themselves.
-In particular, we verify the agent always tries to achieve its goals/ targets to the best of its knowledge/ beliefs/ability.
-Thus, the agent targets situations it believes to be good and avoids situations it believes to be bad.
+Our main proposal is to use program verification to demonstrate that the core rational agent always endeavours to act in line with our requirements and never deliberately chooses options that it believes will lead to bad situations (e.g. ones where the agent believes something is unsafe).
+Thus, we do not try to verify all the "real world" outcomes of the agent's choices, but instead verify the choices themselves.
+In particular, we verify that the agent always tries to achieve its goals/targets to the best of its knowledge/beliefs/ability.
+Thus, the agent achieves situations it believes to be good and avoids situations it believes to be bad.
 Consequently, any guarantees here are about the autonomous system's decisions, not about its overall effects.

 This lets us distinguish between a rational agent knowingly choosing a dangerous/insecure option and a rational agent unknowingly doing so based on an imperfect representation of the actual environment.
-Indeed, we argue the most crucial aspect of autonomous system verification, for example concerning safety, is to identify the agent never deliberately makes a choice it believes to be unsafe.
-We wish to ensure that if an unsafe situation arises it is because of unforeseen consequences of an agent's actions (that is, its model of the environment was too weak), not because the agent chose an option known to lead to a bad outcome.
+Indeed, we argue that the most crucial aspect of autonomous system verification, for example concerning safety, is to identify that the agent never deliberately makes a choice it believes to be unsafe.
+We wish to ensure that if an unsafe situation arises this is because of unforeseen consequences of an agent's actions (i.e. its model of the environment was too weak) not because the agent chose an option known to lead to a bad outcome.

-Aside: Accidental or deliberate?
+Aside: Accidental or Deliberate?.

 Are all dangerous situations equally bad?
 What if a robot deliberately took an action that it knew would cause danger?
 Is this more serious than a robot accidentally causing this danger?
-This distinction can be important, not least to the public, and if a robot is being "vindictive," then few safeguards can protect us.
+This distinction can be important, not least to the public, and if a robot is being 'vindictive', then few safeguards can protect us.
 Importantly, our approach allows us to distinguish between these cases.
-We can verify whether the agent beliefs were simply not accurate enough (in which case, the agent is "innocent") or whether the agent knew about the danger and decided to proceed anyway.
+We can verify whether the agent beliefs were simply not accurate enough (in which case, the agent is 'innocent') or whether the agent knew about the danger and decided to proceed anyway.

-One reason for our approach of verifying what the agent chooses, based on its beliefs, involves the purely practical issue of trying to model the real world.
-We can never have a precise model of the real world and so can never say, for certain, what the effect of any action the system could choose might be.
-We might construct increasingly precise models approximating the real world, but they can clearly never be perfect.
+One reason for our approach of verifying what the agent chooses, based on its beliefs, involves the purely practical issue of trying to model the "real world".
+We can never have a precise model of the "real world" and so can never say, for certain, what the effect of any action the system could choose might be.
+We might construct increasingly precise models approximating the "real world", but they can clearly never be perfect.